Friday Foster (film): Racial issues

 Uplifting the black family was an important part of black unity and self-determination.
 The black family, especially black women, was expected to play an important role in shaping the next generation.
-Although the viewer never see who Friday's parents are, her younger brother, Cleave, whom she cares for, is a presence in the film.
+Although the viewers never see who Friday's parents are, her younger brother, Cleave, whom she cares for, is a presence in the film.
 Cleave represents the next generation in this film.
 Friday's mission to find and have the hitmen arrested is also a mission to protect her younger brother.
-As we are to assume that Friday is his only family, if she were to die, her brother would become an orphan and might fall victim to the common traps of black life: poverty, drugs, gangs, etc. Grier herself talks about the disintegration of black family in an interview with Ebony.
+As we are to assume that Friday is his only family, if she were to die, her brother would become an orphan and might fall victim to the common traps of black life: poverty, drugs, gangs, etc.

-People are not going to church anymore.
+Grier herself talks about the disintegration of black family in an interview with Ebony:People are not going to church anymore.
 There's more corruption, more kids dropping out, more young girls from the ages for 13 to 16 who are becoming pregnant.
 Families have disintegrated.
 Our parents aren't as strict today.
 They're not showing that hard, firm love like they used to.
 I feel we have just lost respect for one another as human beings.

-Protecting the next generation from the criminal life would give them the opportunity to be better educated than the last and be leaders in the community and promote black unity.
+Protecting the next generation from the criminal life would give them the opportunity to become better educated than the last and be leaders in the community and promote black unity.
 Education was an important part of black power.
 It was believed that "treating black children as creative, educable beings (rather than aberrant or dysfunctional ones), these revamped institutions would emphasize racial and cultural difference in a positive way--by nurturing a youngster's sense of self and instilling respect for collective responsibility and action."